How hobbyist, homebrewers, and citizen scientists use the Pioreactor in their work

 - affordable: the Pioreactor has an excellent utility / price ratio.

-- customizable: the Pioreactor software is open source, and we have exposed additional input-output and features for advanced usage.
+- customizable and extensible: the Pioreactor software is open source, and we have exposed additional input-output and features for advanced usage.
+The entire bioreactor is easy to assemble and disassemble:

 Below are some examples of using the Pioreactor by hobbyists: